 This practical laboratory session will focus on several areas of interest in cell sorting that apply to particle sorting in general.
 We will cover instrument setup based on the task at hand.
 In other words, how to realistically approach optimizing nozzle size, stream stability, deflection envelope, break off, drop rate and sample rate for any given experiment.
-The lab will try to provide the attendee with tools for use in their own facility in problem solving a wide variety of sorting experiments, regardless of the cytometer they use, including suggestions on advising facility users on sample preparation.
-Among the topics to be covered will be standard sorting, enrichment sorting, and high speed sorting of various sample types such as, dendritic cells, microglial cells, adherent cells expressing GFP, activated cells, and normal lymphoid cells.
+The lab will try to provide the attendee with approaches for use in their own facility in problem solving a wide variety of sorting experiments, regardless of the cytometer they use, including suggestions on advising facility users on sample preparation.

 |LAB 6||A Typical Cytometry Day|